The Best Vendor Compliance Guide for Property Management Teams

 Vendor compliance breaks down at scale because it is managed as a static checklist instead of a continuously enforced system.
 As portfolios grow, three failure points emerge:

 Without lifecycle control, compliance becomes reactive, and risk accumulates silently across the portfolio.
-Documents are collected at onboarding, but risk re-enters through expiration, non-compliant work, and lack of enforcement during active work.
+Documents are collected at onboarding, but risk re-enters through expiration, non-compliant work, and lack of compliance automation during active work.

 How Vendor Risk Compounds Across a Portfolio